Apache Hosting: Compare Hosting

 What operating systems can Apache be run on?

-Apache is most commonly used on Linux servers in a LAMP configuration, but the software is also available for a variety of operating systems including Microsoft Windows and Mac OS X.
+Apache is most commonly used on Linux servers, but the software is also available for a variety of operating systems including Microsoft Windows and Mac OS X.

 Which web hosting companies use Apache servers?